portia-mas/Mock-python/README.md

     Run the tests locally before submitting a PR.

-    Make sure your PR passes the automated checks before asking for a review.

     Debugging is part of the fun — try different approaches and see what works!

----